Economy & Markets

 If you still like the asset, you can buy it back—so long as you are careful not to violate the “wash sale rule.”
 This rule prevents you from taking a loss if you buy a security considered “substantially identical” within 30 days before or after the loss trade date.4

-If you do not want to be out of the position for an entire month, you might consider “doubling up” on your position (i.e., if you buy the identical position at the current price), then wait more than 30 days before selling the original loss position.
-November 28 is the last day to do so and still be able to recognize the loss for 2023.
+If you do not want to be out of the position for an entire month, you might consider “doubling up” on your position (i.e., buying the identical position at the current price, then waiting more than 30 days before selling the original loss position).
+November 29—the day after Thanksgiving this year—is the last day to do so and still be able to recognize the loss for 2024.

-Of course, tax loss harvesting isn’t limited to year-end planning.
+Of course, tax-loss harvesting isn’t limited to year-end planning.
 Ideally, you would regularly review your portfolio for harvesting opportunities.
-Indeed, you might benefit from having an account that is specifically designed to consistently look for losses and take them when appropriate.
-For more information, see, How do tax smart strategies actually work.
+Even when markets are up, dispersion creates an opportunity for tax-loss harvesting.
+Year-to-date through September 2024, for example, more than 300 stocks in the S&P 500 have experienced a drawdown of at least 5%.5 Indeed, you might benefit from having an account that is specifically designed to consistently look for losses, and realize them when appropriate.
+For more information, see How to help make sure you keep more of what you earn.

 Deduct charitable contributions

 It is always advisable to try to time your charitable donations to ensure the associated deductions are effective in the intended tax year.
 Depending on what you plan to donate, it could take time to complete the transfer.
-Consult your financial institutions to understand estimated timelines to ensure your donations will be considered to have been made by the end of this year.
+Consult your financial institutions about their estimated timelines to ensure your donations will be considered to have been made by the end of this year.

-If you’re unsure which charity you want to support but would like the deduction for this year, consider donating to a donor-advised fund (DAF).
-Tax deductions for donations to DAFs are immediate, but the payout from the DAF to another charity does not have to be.5
+If you’re unsure which charity you want to support, but would like to use the deduction this year, consider donating to a donor-advised fund (DAF).
+Tax deductions for donations to DAFs are immediate, but the payout from the DAF to another charity does not have to be.

 Minimize estimated payments

-The U.S. tax system is a “pay as you go” system, with most taxpayers paying taxes through regular withholding from their pay.
-However, many high-income earners must pay quarterly estimated taxes (generally by or around April 15, June 15, September 15, January 15) to avoid interest charges on the amount that is ultimately due April 15th of the next year.
+The U.S. tax system is a pay-as-you-go structure, with most taxpayers paying taxes through regular withholding from their compensation.
+However, many high-income earners must pay quarterly estimated taxes (generally by or around April 15, June 15, September 15, January 15) to avoid interest charges on the amount that is ultimately due April 15 the following year.

 The law allows estimated payments to be made on the basis of a “lesser of” calculation, so you can choose to pay either:

-In a high-interest-rate environment, taxpayers expecting to owe much more in taxes in the current year than in a prior year may want to pay estimated taxes based on their tax liability for the preceding year, and consider investing the difference in 100% principal-protected short-term fixed income to take advantage of higher interest rates.
+In a higher interest rate environment, taxpayers expecting to owe much more in taxes in the current year than in a prior year may want to pay estimated taxes based on their tax liability for the preceding year, and consider investing the difference in 100% principal-protected, short-term fixed income to take advantage of higher rates.

 Converting assets from a traditional IRA to a Roth IRA may be a smart move if you: